…For the Birds.

 Lower Calf Creek:

-Common Species Found Here: Dark-eyed Junco, White-throated Swift, Cliff Swallow, Western Bluebird
+Common Species Found Here: Dark-eyed Junco, White-throat Swift, Cliff Swallow, Western Bluebird

 6.2 miles down Burr Trail Road you will come across Deer Creek Campground.
 Parking area and trails all along the creek.